 2. Use PC Postage and Ship Online

-These days, more small businesses are forgoing trips to the Post Office and opting to print their own postage at home – in the exact amount they need, when they need it.
+These days, more small businesses are forgoing trips to the Post Office and opting to print their own labels at home – in the exact amount they need, when they need it.
 This means business owners aren’t stuck with a pile of unusable stamps when there’s a postage rate increase.
 And when you combine this with using a mail scale, you can weigh your mail and know exactly how much postage to apply.
 A number of affordable online postage services exist for buying and printing stamps online.

 3. Use USPS Priority Mail® Flat Rate Packaging